AckerlyXu/heima/articles/app-service-web/web-sites-integrate-with-vnet.md

 ##### Enabling Point to Site in a Resource Manager VNET
 To configure a Resource Manager VNET with a gateway and Point to Site, you can use either PowerShell as documented here, [Configure a Point-to-Site connection to a virtual network using PowerShell][V2VNETP2S] or use the Azure Portal as documented here, [Configure a Point-to-Site connection to a VNet using the Azure Portal][V2VNETPortal].
 The UI to perform this capability is not yet available.
+Note that you will not need to create certificates for the Point to Site configuration.
+This will be automatically configured when you connect your WebApp to the VNET.

 ### Creating a pre-configured VNET
 If you want to create a new VNET that is configured with a gateway and Point-to-Site, then the App Service networking UI has the capability to do that but only for a Resource manager VNET.
 If you wish to create a Classic VNET with a gateway and Point-to-Site then you need to do this manually through the Networking user interface.